Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-Now we need to check if this velocity field can correspond to a family of circular geodesics.
-We can very easily derive the geodesic equations from the Euler-Lagrange equations with Lagrangian To compute the circular geodesics we only need the $r$-equation,
+Thus, the angular velocity of the observers for which $\mathbb{H}_{\alpha\beta}=0$ is given by the same Eq.~(\ref{velocityKerr}).
+Now we need to check if this velocity field can correspond to circular geodesics.
+We can easily derive the geodesic equations from the Euler-Lagrange equations